PSU-open-source-data-science-team/Election-Data-Cruncher/README.md

 ## Usage
 The script will automatically download FEC data, bring up the container, import the data, and run some example graph algorithims.

+## Validation
+The unit test file ensures the system is in working order.
+A history of debugging effort is viewable within the commit history insteal of pull requests.

 ## Project Schedule
 Schedule by week:
 1. Develop script to download FEC data, set up docker instance, basic neo4j API